 - Staff and volunteers' effort in Maputo, Mozambique helped load a container ship of emergency supplies bound for Beira in the immediate aftermath of the disaster

-Kaday Mansaray Sibanda is VSO's Director of Operations, based in Southern Africa.
+Kaday Mansaray Sibanda, VSO's Director of Operations, is based in Southern Africa.
+She explains the situation, its impact on VSO, and our response:

 Cyclone Idai has affected more than 1.6 million people in three southern African countries, according to the United Nations and government officials.